telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/change-grid-pager-to-slider.md

 The following example demonstrates how to change the default pager of the Grid to a slider.

-On the first [dataBound](/api/javascript/ui/grid#events-dataBound) event, we remove the default pager buttons and create a Kendo Slider in their place.
-On the [change](/api/javascript/ui/slider#events-change) event of the slider, we are changing the page of the Grid DataSource.

-> The Grid [page](/api/javascript/data/datasource#methods-page) method will not fire when you use this approach.
+To achieve this behavior:

+1. Remove the default pager buttons on the first [`dataBound`](/api/javascript/ui/grid#events-dataBound) event.
+1. Create a Kendo UI Slider in their place.
+1. Change the page of the Grid DataSource on the [`change`](/api/javascript/ui/slider#events-change) event of the Slider.

+> When you apply this approach, the [`page`](/api/javascript/data/datasource#methods-page) method of the Grid does not fire.

 ###### Example